 We will try to avoid the “godfather of modern fitness”, not because he doesn’t deserve the name, but because it is used so many times.

-Jack Lalanne was an American fitness, exercise, and nutrition expert and motivational speaker.
+Jack Lalanne was a Fitness exercise, and nutrition expert, and motivational speaker.

 A person that millions trusted when searching for guidance to a healthier life, so the products that he indorsed must be trustworthy also.

 The juicers that carry his name are amongst bestselling since they first appeared.